putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 “Sure.”

 The squad leader paused for what seemed like several seconds.
-He continued, a bit more hesitantly this time.
+Stepping forward, leaning toward the lieutenant, his voice low, but with a slight note of urgency to it.

 "Sir, when you fired earlier today ... " He decided not to add "against orders" and simply added a quick "sir" on the end.

 The lieutenant finally turned his eyes downward from the Death Star, staring ahead.

 "Sir, was it Rebels?
-Should we report, sir?"

-"No," he replied.
-"It was just some ... some ... *thing*".
-The way he said the last word had a particular air of disdain.
-He turned his eyes skyward again.
-"This place," he added with contempt.
+What was out there?
+Sir."

 The lieutenant fell silent for so long that the squad leader wasn't sure whether to walk away or wait.
 Finally the officer rose from his seat.
 He was clearly trying to be dramatic, but his skinny frame and unfamiliarity with Stormtrooper armor made the move drawn out and awkward.
-He loomed over the much shorter squad leader, but the leader's physical bulk dominated the officer slight build.
+He loomed over the much shorter squad leader, whose physical bulk dominated the officer's slight build.
 The officer leaned in until his nose was almost touching the squad leader's helmet.

-In a stage whisper he said "These troopers, all this, it's ... it's ..."
-His tone shifted.
-As if he had a secret to share.
-"I need to you get me back to base."
-He stared into the empty black eyes of the squad leader's helmet looking for a sign.

-The shorter trooper was impassive.
-His body was as rock solid immobile as the frozen visage of his helmet. *"Is he even breathing?"* the lieutenant thought as he struggled to hold his awkward position over the squad leader.
-The lieutenant became aware of the ambient noise of the forest around him.
-Some sort of insect was buzzing his head.
-Finally the squad leader broke the silence.

-“Sir, At mission completion, in accordance with our orders, sir.
-Is there anything else you require of me or the troops, sir.”
+In a stage whisper he said "These troopers, all this -- orders, rules, reports -- it's ... it's ..."
+He seemed to stop and then exploded at him.
+"We!
+Are!
+Dead!
+We are all DEAD!"
+The shorter trooper was impassive even as the lieutenant's face grew red and his body shook with rage.

+"Sir, what do you wish me to do, sir?"

+The officer lunged forward and grabbed the larger trooper's helmet.
+He twisted it around until and shouted into the earpiece.

+"I need you to get me off this fucking moon, you useless piece of shit!"

+He released the trooper's helmet with a shove, as if tossing aside a ball.
+The trooper stumbled back a step.
+After a short pause, he methodically, slowly ungripped his hand from his sidearm, and then reached up with one hand to grasp his helmet by the crown.
+Just as methodically he slowly rotated his helmet until the black eyes were staring at the Lieutenant.

+"Fuck off.
+You're useless," the officer spat at him.

+The trooper remained statue-still.

+"Very good, sir," he replied.

-"No," he replied, as he slumped a bit and settled back to his seat as awkwardly as he had arisen.
+The officer slumped a bit and settled back to his seat as awkwardly as he had arisen.

-"Sir, very good, sir," the squad leader replied briskly.
-"Sir, I'll return to our mission, sir."
-He began to walk away.

 “Wait," the lieutenant said, as if he was thinking.
+"Come here."

+His voice was disturbingly calm.
+"Something was in the tree.
+We are being followed.
+I ..."
+He paused for a second.
+"I need you at your best if we are going to get out of here."
+He seemed to be pleading.

+"Sir, you need never question my loyalty."

+"It's not your loyalty."
+He sounded annoyed.
+"Regardless of what happens, I just need you to bring me back alive."

+"Sir, are those your orders, sir?"

-He seemed to change his mind.
-"Bring me the thermal device.
-It’s freezing.”
+Exasperated, the lieutenant shot back, "Yes, those are my orders.
+And bring me the thermal device.
+It’s fucking freezing.”

 “Sir, yes, sir.”

-As the squad leader walked away, he paused for a few moments out of the lieutenant's sight.
-Not that he would have noticed.
-The officer was still fixed on the Death Star.

-The squad leader had learned long ago to follow his orders, but to not trust the officers who gave them.
-He had that feeling, that unease he sometimes got in his gut, right before the situation got really bad.
-He could sense something -- something he'd not felt since ... what was that planet again?
-Everything there was fine.
-A milk run.
-And then ...
+He strode away and stopped after a few meters.
+He glanced back to the lieutenant.
+Then to the camp.
+He could see his troopers in the thick greenery.
+The lieutenant's white armor was stark against the backdrop even in the dwindling light.

+He saw it.
+The lieutenant wasn't crazy.
+He was ... terrified.
+But of what?
+What had he seen?
+What did he know?

+His mind shifted.
+He fixed his stare on the camp.
+He saw them as an enemy might see them. *Something was watching them.* He could feel it.

-He glanced back the lieutenant.
-He was right about at least one thing: something was following them.
-He was now sure of it.
-He walked the short distance across the clearing to the Stormtroopers who had finished setting up camp and were awaiting fresh orders.
+He walked the rest of the distance across the clearing to the Stormtroopers.
+They'd finished setting up camp and were at attention awaiting fresh orders.
+He stood before them.

-"Bed down for the night, he told the assembled group.
-"I don't want anyone lagging tomorrow." *Especially with FD-472 at point, walking everyone into the ground*, he thought.
-"When FD-472 and LW-312 return in" -- he looked at his chronometer -- "a few minutes, BR-682 and VS-552 you have second watch."
+"Don't fight to live.
+Fight to win."

+"Sir, are those your orders, sir?" one trooper queried.

+"No, it's something someone told me once."

 "Sir, yes, sir, the troopers said in unison.

+"Well, it's bullshit."
+He paused.

+"Sir, yes, sir, the troopers said in unison.
+The squad leader paused for a few seconds.

+"Bed down for the night, " he told the assembled group.
+"I don't want anyone lagging tomorrow."

-The squad leader paused, looked out into darkened woods and finally said almost as if talking to himself, "I'm going to go take a look around."
+The squad leader paused, looked out into darkening woods and finally said almost as if talking to himself, "I'm going to go take a look around."

 He turned and headed out.
 "And someone take a thermal heater to the lieutenant.
 He's cold," he said as disappeared into the woods.